vicksonzero/rogue-hoarder/README.md

 # How to play

-WASD, ZQSD, or Arrow keys to move.
+- WASD, ZQSD, or Arrow keys to move.

-Press J or K to attack, S (while on ground) to block with shield
+- Press J or K to attack
+- S (while on ground) to block with shield